-Language: Fluency in Italian and English languages.
+Language: Fluency in Italian and English languages is required.
 Knowledge of any other official languages of the United Nations (Russian, Spanish, French, Arabic, Chinese) is very desirable but not a must.
-Enclosing copies of official language certificates, such as TOEFL, IELTS, DELF/DALF, DELE etc. are very welcome
+Enclosing copies of official language certificates, such as TOEFL, IELTS, DELF/DALF, DELE etc. is very welcome

 Education: Graduates as well as students can apply.
 Candidates should have passed exams/tests on International Law and UN system and/or should have interned for UN or the Italian Diplomatic missions

-Experience of working/volunteering/interning in youth organizations (ex.
-UNYA – Italy!);
+Experience in working/volunteering/interning in youth organizations (ex.
+UNYA – Italy);

 Professed interest in international relations, youth policy and the United Nations in particular;

-Important note: even though BA or MA degree in International Relations/Political Science is desirable, students from all educational backgrounds are encouraged to apply
+Important note: even though BA or MA degree in International Relations/Political Science/Law is desirable, students from all educational backgrounds are encouraged to apply

 Most importantly they should have time and energy to spare as being a Youth Delegate in Italy!